Christopher T. Robinson: U.S. ambassador to Latvia

 On June 15, 2022, President Joe Biden nominated Robinson to be the next ambassador to Latvia.
 On November 29, 2022, Hearings on his nomination were held before the Senate Foreign Relations Committee.
 On December 7, 2022, the committee favorably reported his nomination to the Senate.
 On December 13, 2022, his nomination was confirmed in the Senate by voice vote.
 He was sworn in on January 26, 2023, and presented his credentials to President Egils Levits on February 21, 2023.

+Robinson's successor, Melissa Argyros, was confirmed as the next ambassador to Lativia by the United States Senate on December 18, 2025 as part of an en bloc confirmation.

 Awards and recognitions

-He is the recipient of multiple State Department performance awards, including a Distinguished Honor Award and Meritorious Honor Award.
+Robinson is the recipient of multiple State Department performance awards, including a Distinguished Honor Award and Meritorious Honor Award.